 On 9 April 2020, the Australian Energy Market Operator (AEMO) published a report 'Notice of Queensland System Strength Requirements and Ross Fault Level Shortfall' to the National Electricity Market (NEM) under Clause 5.20C.2(c) of the National Electricity Rules (NER).
-The report declares an immediate fault level shortfall at the Ross 275kV node, includes other pertinent technical information and advises that fault level services should be in place to meet this shortfall by 31 August 2021.
+The report declares an immediate fault level shortfall at the Ross 275kV node, includes other pertinent technical information and advises that system strength services should be in place to meet this shortfall by 31 August 2021.
 The shortfall is currently forecast by AEMO to continue beyond 2024-25.

 Powerlink commenced an Expression of Interest (EOI) process for both short and long term solutions to address the Queensland Fault Level Shortfall at Ross in April 2020 and received a very strong response to the EOI offering a range of system strength support services.

 In June 2020 AEMO approved the approach for the short-term solution under NER clause 5.20C.4(e), up until the end of December 2020.
 As a result, Powerlink entered into a short-term agreement with CleanCo Queensland to provide system strength services through utilising its assets in Far North Queensland.